PrernamishraNYU/FinalProject_IDLS/README.md

 Screenshots - important plots
-Requirements.txt- Necessary files, libraries and packages Notebooks 1,2,3,4,5,6- Advancement wise Notebooks
+Requirements.txt- Necessary files, libraries and packages Notebooks 1,2,3,4,5,6- Advancement wise Notebooks References - Credits to every source I used and referred

 NOTE: Some New Version Tensorflow functions were not working as expected and hence I have downgraded 'some' files with older version